This summer, sight Word Soccer has been a fun way to practice reading outdoors while being active!

 Clear, legible signs for sight word soccer

-I wrote these Chinese characters on flashcards and tape them onto the cones.
+I wrote these Chinese characters on flashcards and taped them onto the cones.

 Imaginative play while learning, kicking, and running!